 Death, Taxes and Abandoned Plugins

 Although I’d like to think I’m much more careful about choosing plugins these days, I should probably accept the fact that there will always be those that go belly-up at some point in the future.
 It’s inevitable that some useful plugins just won’t be popular enough or the developer won’t have the time to keep it going year after year.
-It’s just the nature of an open source community that heavily relies on volunteerism.
+It’s just the nature of an open-source community that heavily relies on volunteerism.
 But even some commercial plugins can fall into that same hole.

 The best thing for developers to do is to stay vigilant.
-Routinely look through the sites you maintain, see what plugins are installed and find out when they were last updated.
+Routinely look through the sites you maintain, see what plugins are installed, and find out when they were last updated.
 When something does look to be abandoned and you really want to keep the plugin – do some further research.
-Check to see if support requests are still being answered (again, easy to do in the WordPress support forums) and you might even try getting in touch with the developer.
-See if they still have interest in the plugin.
+Check to see if support requests are still being answered (again, easy to do in the WordPress support forums), and you might even try getting in touch with the developer.
+See if they still have an interest in the plugin.
 If they don’t, then at least you can say you tried.